-Interestingly, even unused napkins, paper towels, toilet paper, facial tissue, and other paper products are challenging to recycle due to their lightweight making mechanical processing a challenge.
+Interestingly, even unused napkins, paper towels, eco-friendly toilet paper, facial tissue, and other paper products are challenging to recycle due to their lightweight, making mechanical processing a challenge.
 However, paper towel cores and tissue boxes are recyclable materials.

 However, there are a few reasons these plates are not the best option for the environment.